Esri/arcgis-maps-sdk-dotnet-toolkit/docs/overview-map.md

 # OverviewMap

 OverviewMap is a small, secondary `MapView` (sometimes called an inset map), that can be superimposed on an existing `MapView`/`SceneView`.
-OverviewMap shows shows the visible extent of the `GeoView` it is connected to.
+OverviewMap shows shows a representation of the viewpoint of the `GeoView` it is connected to.

 ![OverviewMap](https://user-images.githubusercontent.com/29742178/121975740-34f07000-cd37-11eb-9162-462925cb3fe7.png)